|

 Delight” fame, and the legendary world-renowned folk trio, The

+Limeliters.
 Karen is married to Alan R. ("Al") Tupek, Chief

 Statistical Officer, Arbitron.
 They have a son, Michael Ronne